fluxninja/aperture/docs/content/guides/api-quota-management/quota-scheduling-for-openai.md

 Values file need to be adjusted to match the application requirements -

 - `policy_name`: Name of the policy.
 It is required.
 - `bucket_capacity`: Bucket capacity.
-This value define how many request can be sent in a given interval.
+This value defines how many requests can be sent in a given interval.
 For example, if the bucket capacity is 4 & internal is 60, then 4 requests can be sent in 60 seconds.
 - `fill_amount`: Fill amount.
 After the tokens are consumed, the bucket will be filled with this amount.
 For example, if bucket capacity is 4 & fill amount is 4, then after 4 requests are sent, the bucket will be filled with 4 tokens.
 It